hamzamassaoudi/hmassaoudi.com/src/pages/blog/2020/ANONYMIZATION OF TEXT DATA USING NAMED-ENTITY RECOGNITION.md

 Now that we explained the motivation behind using CRFs model for Named Entity recognition, let's dive directly into code.

-First, we begin by calculating features for each word with a window of 3 words, which means that we also include features of next and previous word.
+First, we begin by calculating features for each word with a window of 3 words, which means that we also include features of next and previous words.

-Here, we calculate features like : word parts, POS tags, word dependencies, lemma, shape (the shape of the word, example: "CRFs" -> "XXXx"), and other boolean variables like : isupper (check if characters are in uppercase), istitle (check if the first character is in uppercase), isdigit (check whether the word consists of digits only), is_stop (check whether the word is a stop word), etc.
+Here, we calculate features like word parts, POS tags, word dependencies, lemma, shape (the shape of the word, example: "CRFs" -> "XXXx"), and other boolean variables like isupper (check if characters are in uppercase), istitle (check if the first character is in uppercase), isdigit (check whether the word consists of digits only), is_stop (check whether the word is a stop word), etc.

 Sklearn-crfsuite supports several input formats; here we use feature lists.